detayotella/Mental-Health-Team_Whales/README.md

-The relationship between multiple variables using scatter plots The distribution of the numerical columns using density plots The relationship between the categorical and numerical columns using swarm plots The effect of mental health on students' CGPA
+The relationship between multiple variables using scatter plots The distribution of the numerical columns using density plots The relationship between the categorical and numerical columns using swarm plots The effect of mental health on students' CGPA.